giulia-berto/app-resample-tck/README.md

 You can submit this App online at https://doi.org/10.25663/brainlife.app.124 via the “Execute” tab.

 Input: \
 A tractogram in tck format.
-Resampling can be done either by setting the new step size or the new number of points.
+Resampling can be done either by setting the new step size (in mm) or the new number of points.

 Output: \
 The new resampled tractogram.